-The bills provide each K-3 school with funding for one literacy coach, with schools with fewer than 200 FTE receiving 50% of that funding.
+The act provides each K-3 school with funding for one literacy coach, with schools with fewer than 200 FTE receiving 50% of that funding.
 The act codifies the RESA regional literacy coach structure and requirements of said coaches.
+RESAs would have two types of regional coaches.
+Regional literacy coaches would support school-based literacy coaches.
+Regional literacy leadership coaches would support principals.
 The bill provides comprehensive descriptions, minimum qualifications, and duties for school-based literacy coaches, regional literacy coaches, and regional leadership literacy coaches.